2009 Serbian local elections: Voždovac

 The municipal assembly of Voždovac was dissolved on 5 March 2009, after the resignation in January of the municipality's mayor, Goran Lukačević, and the president of its municipal assembly.
 Lukačević continued to lead a provisional administration pending new elections, which took place on 7 June.

 Parliamentarian Marina Raguš led the Radical Party's list and took a seat in the municipal assembly afterwards.

 Post-election negotiations for a coalition government were not successful, and another municipal election was held on 6 December 2009.

-Aleksandar Savić of the Progressive Party was chosen as mayor after the election.
+Dragan Vukanić of the Serbian Progressive Party was chosen as mayor on 27 January 2010.

 Marina Raguš received the second position on the Radical Party's list.